RHEPDS/OCP_Infra_Architecture/README.md

 15:15   Operator Framework and HELM

-16:00		Cont Self Learning and Assessment
+16:00		Cont Self-Learning and Assessment